Metrizable uniform spaces: Finiteness conditions for covers

-Theorem \ref{A.7} also follows from Aharoni's theorem: every separable metric space admits a Lipschitz (hence uniform) embedding in $c_0$ (see \cite[Theorem 3.1]{Pe}).
-We find it easier, however, to prove \ref{A.7} directly and then use it to give a short proof (following \cite[2.1]{Pe}) of the relevant part of Aharoni's theorem.
+Theorem \ref{A.7} also follows from Aharoni's theorem: every separable metric space admits a Lipschitz (hence uniform) embedding in $c_0$ (see \cite[Theorem 3.1]{Pe}, see also \cite{BL}*{Theorem 7.11}, \cite{KaL}).
+We find it easier, however, to prove Theorem \ref{A.7} directly and then use it to give a short proof (following \cite[2.1]{Pe}) of the relevant part of Aharoni's theorem.

-\begin{theorem}[Aharoni; see \cite{Pe}] Each separable metrizable uniform space uniformly embeds into the function space $q_0=U((\N^+,\infty),([0,1],0))$, where $\N^+$ is the one-point compactification of the countable discrete uniform space $\N$. \end{theorem}
+\begin{theorem}[Aharoni] Each separable metrizable uniform space uniformly embeds into the function space $q_0=U\big((\N^+,\infty),([0,1],0)\big)$, where $\N^+$ is the one-point compactification of the countable discrete uniform space $\N$. \end{theorem}